box/developer.box.com/guides/events/shield-alert-events.md

 ## Threat detection alerts

-Shield threat detection delivers context-rich alerts on potential threats such as compromised accounts and data theft, based on anomalous user behavior.
+Shield [threat detection][threatdetect] delivers context-rich alerts on potential threats, such as compromised accounts and data theft, based on anomalous user behavior.

 The possible alerts produced by Shield are for: